Fish Lake Wildlife Area

 The Fish Lake Wildlife Area(FLWA) is a 13,649 acre tract of protected land located in Burnett County, Wisconsin, managed by the Wisconsin Department of Natural Resources (WDNR).
 Lands to be included in the wildlife area were first purchased in 1945 with the goal of restoring the conditions of the general area to what was observed in 1850, right before the first human settlements reached the area.
 The FLWA is made up of three separate areas, the 13,609 acre Fish Lake Habitat Management Area, the 40 acre Fish Lake Pines State Natural Area and the Grettum Flowage Wildlife Refuge zone.

 Fish Lake

-The lake for which the wildlife area is named has an area of 330.09 acre and a maxiumum depth of 29 ft.
+The lake for which the wildlife area is named has an area of 330.09 acre and a maximum depth of 29 ft.
 The lake is noted for being exceptionally clear in both the east and west basin, with water clarity, perception, and color all receiving the best possible grades.
 Boat access to the lake is provided via a boat landing off of Pine Knoll Lane.